Double Dragon (TV series): Cast of characters

 The Lee brothers are martial-arts instructors and police consultants, who assume superheroic identities at moments of escalated violence.
 They usually transform out of those forms by crossing swords again and saying in unison, "For Might!
 For Right!
 We are Double Dragons!", although several episodes show that heavy injury can deactivate their powers.
 Injury sustained by one is sometimes taken by the other.
 The brothers sometimes sense when the other is in danger.

 In this series, the Double Dragons are adept in a mystical form of the Kenjutsu arts, even though in the games they have more of a mastery in both the Bōjutsu arts with any bō or club, and the Kusari-fundo arts involving any whip or nunchaku they can find.

 Billy Lee is the former devoted Dragon Pupil turned graduated Dragon Master with messy black hair.
 He regularly dons armored hero's clothes that are blue, with a torn shirt and dragon-mask that are both red.
 Billy's personality is based on the wise, independent, and self-determined side of Bruce Lee.

-Jimmy Lee is the former evil high-ranking Shadow Warrior turned sarcastic Double Master with spiky blonde hair.
+Jimmy Lee is the former evil high-ranking Shadow Boss turned sarcastic Double Master with spiky blonde hair.
 He also dons armored hero's clothes, but his are red, with a torn shirt and a dragon-mask that are both blue.
 Jimmy's personality is based on the cocky, charismatic, and belligerent side of Bruce Lee.

 Dragon Warriors are other martial artists recruited by the Lee brothers in their fight against the Shadow Warriors, bestowing them with superhuman powers through the use of a smokeless, green "dragon fire".

 Junior Dragons are Billy and Jimmy's younger students, and supporting characters throughout the series.

 The Shadow Warriors are the main antagonists, a criminal organization composed mostly of mutants.
 These mutants are created by "high levels of EMF generated by (Metro City's) ancient underground power grid".
 They are led by the Shadow Master, with many powers including shapeshifting and teleporting, and he is able to trap warriors who fail him in the Shadow Mural.
 He is the half-brother of Billy and Jimmy's mother.